Ballyogan Wood Luas stop

-Ballyogan Wood (Coill Bhaile Ógain) is a stop on the Luas light-rail tram system in Dún Laoghaire - Rathdown, south of Dublin, Ireland.
-It opened in 2010 as a stop on the extension of the Green Line south from Sandyford to Brides Glen.
-The stop provides access to the nearby residential area of Ballyogan.
+Ballyogan Wood (Coill Bhaile Ógain) is a stop on the green line of the Luas light-rail tram system in Dún Laoghaire–Rathdown, County Dublin, Ireland.
+The stop provides access to the nearby residential area of Ballyogan, as well as providing access to the nearby Carrickmines Park.

-Service
+History

+The stop opened in 2010 as a stop on the extension of the Green Line south from Sandyford to Brides Glen.

+Services

+On average, trams run every 10–15 minutes.
+Southbound trams all go to Brides Glen.
+Most trams travelling north continue to the northern terminus at Broombridge, but some terminate at Parnell.

+Location and access

 The stop is located at the side of Ballyogan Road and has edge platforms.
 To the north of the stop, trams continue along a section of reserved track at the side of Ballyogan Road on their way to Broombridge railway station.
-To the south, they turn to the left, crossing the M50 motorway on a bridge and re-joining an old railway alignment before continuing to Brides Glen.
+To the south, they turn to the left, crossing the M50 motorway on a bridge and re-joining the old Harcourt Street railway alignment before continuing to Brides Glen.

-Ballyogan Wood is also served by Dublin Bus routes 63 and 63A.
+Onward transport

+The stop is served by Go-Ahead Ireland route L27.
+It connects the stop to Carrickmines village and Cabinteely, as well as to further destinations such as Monkstown and Dún Laoghaire.